Nihita123/forknight/README.md

 But let’s be honest: contributing to open source often feels more like a chore than a challenge.
 You're not rewarded, recognized, or even remembered.

-You might:

-- Push 5 commits
-- Fix 3 annoying bugs
-- Review 2 pull requests...
+You might Push 5 commits, Fix 3 annoying bugs, Review 2 pull requests...

-And you get:
+And you get?

-- No XP
-- No high-fives
-- No loot
-- Just digital silence 🦗
+No XP, No high-fives, No loot , Just digital silence :(

 Meanwhile, Fortnite rewards you for showing up.
 Duolingo throws a party when you do 5 minutes of Spanish.
 Why doesn’t GitHub say “Nice work!” when you fix an issue that’s been open for 6 months?